BrianLesko/BrianLesko/README.md

 - 👋 Hi, I’m @BrianLesko.
-- 👀 I’m interested in first First Principles engineering
+- 👀 I’m interested in first First Principles engineering.
-- 🦾 I’m currently working as a Robotics Automation Engineer.
+- 🦾 Currently I am working as a Robotics Automation Engineer.
-- ⏲️ Continuous imrpovement in controls engineering, robotics engineering, and mechanical engineering.
+- I Study what needs to be known.
 - 📫 Email me at BrianJosephLesko@gmail.com

 <hr>